Whether you have a day in Lisbon, Portugal, or a month, Lisbon is one of those cities that is simply relaxing to visit.

 Lisbon’s most famous tram passes right through Alfama, and the full route connects Campo Ourique to Matrim Moniz.

-While riding the vintage Tram 28 is one of the most popular (and therefore crowded) things to do in the city, with only one day in Lisbon, we recommend skipping the lines and crowds and simply admiring the exterior.
+While riding the vintage Tram 28 is one of the most popular (and therefore crowded) things to do in the city, we recommend skipping the lines and crowds and simply admiring the exterior.

 Miradouro das Portas do Sol